 The initiative’s first output, completed in December 2013, is a white paper on the financial barriers.
 C2ES also finished the first of two case studies on business models that could be applied to the AFV market.
-The next steps are to prepare case studies, and develop business models that state partners can consider piloting at the project’s conclusion:
+The next steps are to prepare case studies and develop business models that state partners can consider piloting at the project’s conclusion:

 Why focus on AFVs?